eevanwong/6-Degrees-of-NBA/README.md

 # Six Degrees of NBA

-Six Degrees of NBA showcases that players are interconnected no matter what decade and team they play in, from Michael Jordan to Kyle Lowry to Lebron James.
+Six Degrees of NBA showcases that players are interconnected no matter what decade and the team they play in, from Michael Jordan to Kyle Lowry to Lebron James.
 This project was inspired by Emily Louie's [Six Degrees of Spotify](https://github.com/emilyslouie/six-degrees) and Fanatics.com's [Social Network of the NBA](http://content.fanatics.com/six-degrees-nba/).

 Data used for this site was all [web scraped](https://github.com/eevanwong/Basketball-Reference-Scraper) from basketball-reference.com using Puppeteer as of March 2021.
-Site was created with React, Node/Express, and Neo4j.
+The site was created with React, Node/Express, and Neo4j.

 At the moment, I am trying to find a reasonable hosting platform for a neo4j database; however, many are very complex, or too expensive in comparison to the small size of this database ( < 1GB).
-You can (if you'd like) check out the frontend which is connected to the server; however, at the moment, the database is confined to my own local machine.
+You can (if you'd like) check out the frontend which is connected to the server; however, at the moment, the database is confined to my local machine.

 ## Inspiration

-The Six Degree's of Seperation was a super interesting concept to me.
-There were a multitude of different ways I could go about it.
-With basketball being a growing interest, I had thought how I could show connections between different NBA players and how it would be able to find connections between the most unlikely of players.
+The Six Degrees of Separation was a super interesting concept to me.
+There was a multitude of different ways I could go about it.
+With basketball being a growing interest, I had thought about how I could show connections between different NBA players and how it would be able to find connections between the most unlikely of players.

-While I was researching this topic, I had come across fanatics.com's own version of this.
-However, they did not go in depth in how each of the players were connected, in regards to which year they played on in which team.
+While I was researching this topic, I had come across fanatics.com's version of this.
+However, they did not go in-depth in how each of the players was connected, in regards to which year they played on in which team.

 ## Design

-I had designed some components on figma before I started any developing to get a feel for what I was going to be working on.
+I had designed some components on Figma before I started any development to get a feel for what I was going to be working on.
 I based the design off of my favourite team's website, the [Miami Heat](https://www.nba.com/heat/home).

 ![image](https://user-images.githubusercontent.com/71536798/113767102-40e30480-96ec-11eb-9f37-54c29ab64f9d.png)